Mingrui-Yu/RaspberryCar/README.md

 ### Tennis Tracking

-The car will first detect the tennis based on its camera (finished and tested), then it will move to track the tennis (work in next).
+The car will first detect the tennis based on its camera, then it will move to track the tennis.

 Enter the following commands in Pi Terminal:
 ```